CrawfishPress/bevy_verlet_demo/README.md

  - change balls to have different radii
  - add static balls for pinball-effect
  - add links for some chaining
- - add control-panel for modifying parameters without re-compiling
+ - move more parameters to control-panel

 ### To Run
 You don't have to use `release`, but a `debug` compile, takes a few seconds